 - Security: Although Guatemala has had a troubled past on many levels, it’s generally safe to travel.
 However, be especially careful in touristy cities at night – Antigua particularly – and aim not to ride after dusk.
 Zones all around the lake have been frequented by bandidos in the past – particularly the hike to Volcán San Pedro – so check in with locals to ensure where you’re planning to visit is still safe.
 Maintain a low-key vibe and be sensible with how you display signs of wealth.
 We also noticed that Guatemala has a strong macho culture; women may not feel comfortable travelling alone.

 - Camping can be tricky in Guatemala, given the high population density.
-Generally speaking, it’s often best to ask a family if you can spend a night on their land.
-Still, we’ve marked a fantastic spot between San Marcos and Tzunana, complete with access to the lake, and another in San Juan la Laguna, that’s more local in vibe.
+Generally speaking, it’s best to ask a family if you can spend a night on their land.
+Still, we’ve marked two fantastic paying spots between San Marcos and Tzunana, complete with access to the lake, and another in San Juan la Laguna, that’s more local in vibe.
 There’s also the option of pitching your tent up at MTB Guatemala, above Tecpan.

 - While I personally think it’s worth carrying a tent – especially if you want to spend a couple of extra days at the lake – for those who prefer to pack light and make the climbs that bit easier, there are plenty of accommodation options along the route – see map for details.
 The only day where this will be a challenge is the climb out of Santo Tomás La Unión – you’ll need to get an early start.
 If you’re headed east, there’s a good option in Santa Clara La Laguna and of course, many around the lake.